twse/random-stuff/Readable Fonts/Transliteration.md

 Sebastian Kempgen ([MacCampus](http://www.maccampus.de/)) created many legacy non-Unicode fonts ca. 1998 for transliteration of Chinese, Semitic and Indic languages.
 Some of them were hosted at FontShop but were no longer sold.

-Minion Indologist is a font derived from Minion and contains accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.
+Minion Indologist is an unreleased font derived from Minion and contains accented letters for Pali, Sanskrit, Prakrit, Vedic, Telugu, Tamil, Avestan and other languages.

-Mithra (2000), is a version of Times New Roman modified for transliteration of Avestan and Pahlavi.
-This font contains diacritics for Avestan and Pahlavi in lowercase only.
+Mithra (2000), is a version of Times New Roman modified for transliteration of Avestan and Pahlavi (the diacritics are in lowercase only).

 Pinyin OK is a TrueType font based on Code2000 for Chinese (Pinyin) transliteration.